Letovsky/UIAlertView/README.md

 # UIAlertView - Objective-C

-Beautiful animated Login Alert View.
-Written in Objective-C
+Animated Login Alert View written in Swift but ported to Objective-C, which can be used as a `UIAlertView` or `UIAlertController` replacement.